 About me

-I am currently an assistant professor at Cornell in the Department of Statistics and Data Science.
-I enjoy thinking about problems where the goal is to discover interpretable structure which underlies the data generating process.
-This includes problems in the areas of causal discovery and graphical models.
-My work has been published in venues such as Annals of Statistics, Journal of the American Statistical Association, Biometrika, Journal of Machine Learning Research, NeurIPS, and ICML.
+He enjoys thinking about problems where the goal is to discover interpretable structure which underlies the data generating process; this includes problems in the areas of causal discovery and graphical models.
+His work has been published in venues such as the Annals of Statistics, Journal of the American Statistical Association, Biometrika, Journal of Machine Learning Research, NeurIPS, ICML, and UAI.
+He has received an NSF CAREER Award and the Tom Ten Have Award.